 Carry On or Checked Baggage?

 Get the detailed answers for the first question travellers ask when packing for a trip - What Can I Bring?

 Know the restrictions set by the Canadian Air Transport Security Authority.
 This Crown corporation is responsible for securing specific elements of the air transportation system - from passenger and baggage screening to screening airport workers.

 Dangerous Materials Checked and carry on baggage cannot contain anything considered dangerous, or it will be confiscated by security.
 This includes sharp instruments or liquids.
 The complete list of restrictions changes frequently is available here > Canadian Air Transport Security Authority

-Use Travel Sized Products Purchase or use re-fillable 3oz travel sized bottles of cosmetics and toiletries.
+Use Travel Sized Products Purchase or use re-fillable 3oz travel-sized bottles of cosmetics and toiletries.
 There a several shapes and sizes available to carry liquids and any small items in reasonable quantities.
-Family sized bottles are certainly cheaper, but you probably won't need that much shampoo and you will will want the extra space in your luggage and to keep you luggage light.
+Family-sized bottles are certainly cheaper, but you probably won't need that much shampoo and you will want the extra space in your luggage and to keep you luggage light.

 Resealable Plastic Bags Use re-sealable clear plastic bags to carry the small plastic bottles to both organize them and prevent possible leakage in transit.
 Take extra plastic bags in various sizes.
 Pack shoes in plastic bags to keep their dirty soles away from your clean clothes.
 Pack larger plastic bags for laundry.

 Carry On Items Pack a few essentials in your carry on luggage in case your luggage is delayed, or perhaps lost.
 Prescriptions, eyeglasses and contact lenses and solution, toiletries to refresh yourself in transit, and a change of clothes are recommended.
 All medications must be clearly labeled.